 Teen Morning Routine Habit #3 ~ Self-care

-Elisha and Elyssa love Clean & Clear products and we incorporate them on their morning routine.
+Elisha and Elyssa love Clean & Clear products and we incorporate them into their morning routine.
 I’ve noticed that having their own products gives them more motivation to take care of themselves!

 When we did our unboxing of the Clean & Clear Morning Burst Facial Cleanser, Deep Action Exfoliating Scrub, and the Deep Action 60 Second Shower Mask, the girls were very excited and we started making them an essential part of my teen and teen’s skincare daily routine.
 Watch the video so you can hear their skin concerns in their own words: